gdavidbutler/pthreadChannel/README.md

 Yet another implementation of a Communicating Sequential Process (CSP) Channel construct for pthreads.

 A Channel implements a configurable store of anonymous, pointer sized, messages.
-Threads can (optionally block to) push a message into or pull a message out of a Channel.
+Threads can (optionally block to) push a message in to or pull a message out of a Channel.
 When blocking, access to pushing or pulling is granted in a first-come-first-serve basis.

 * A Channel holds a single message, by default.
 (See below.)